AdobeDocs/experience-platform.sv-SE/help/destinations/api/activate-segments-file-based-destinations.md

                             "type": "string",
                             "meta:xdmType": "string",
                             "title": "Last name",
-                            "description": "The last segment of the name in the writing order most commonly accepted in the language of the name.
+                            "description": "The last audience of the name in the writing order most commonly accepted in the language of the name.
 In many cultures this is the inherited family name, surname, patronymic, or matronymic name.
 The `firstName` and `lastName` properties have been introduced to maintain compatibility with existing systems that model names in a simplified, non-semantic, and non-internationalizable way.
 Using `xdm:fullName` is always preferable."
                         },
                         "middleName": {
                             "type": "string",